 - Approve time off requests through the MyU portal (“Manager Info” tab)

-- Policy information available through U of M Vacation and Leaves website
+- Information available through U of M Vacation and Leaves website

 FMLA (Family and Medical Leave Act)